sagesolar/Corpus-of-Taylor-Swift/README.md

 This is the total count of songs that are on an album.

+### Lines

+This is the total count of lyric lines on an album.

 ### Words

 This is the total count of words on an album.